Do

 Oman Malaria

-risk in remote areas in the north including
+risk in remote areas in the north including Musandam

-Musandam province - regimen 2.
-Muscat
+province - regimen 2.
+Muscat is considered malaria

 2